-With the Philippines being among the world's most disaster-prone countries (1), having an Acts of Nature (AON) coverage for Filipino car owners is a must rather than an option.
+With the Philippines being among the world's most disaster-prone countries, having Acts of God or Acts of Nature (AON) insurance coverage for Filipino car owners is a must rather than an option.

 Regardless of where you live—disaster-prone or not—you need protection from the horrible effects of natural calamities on your vehicle.
 AON gets you covered, for instance, when your car gets stalled due to flooding when you're stuck in España.